eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-frameworks.md

 (There are some rumblings on [normalizing flows](https://arxiv.org/abs/1505.05770) that I am confident I do not understand).

+Computing the model density (a.k.a. the model logp)

 This is by far the hardest thing: